Sakira-001/NYC-Road-Accident/README.md

 ### Data Cleaning Process in Power Query
 - **Removed Duplicates**: Identified and removed duplicate rows based on Collision ID to ensure each collision record is unique.
 - **Time Data Type**: Changed the time data type from Time & Date to Time only.
-- **Null**: Chabged the Null values in the Borough, Steet Name and Contributing factor column to "Unknown or "Unspecified".
+- **Null**: Changed the Null values in the Borough, Street Name and Contributing factor column to "Unknown or Unspecified".
-- **Find and Replace**: Used the Find and Replace to reduce the contents "Vehicle" and "Contributing Factors" columns.
+- **Find and Replace**: Used the Find and Replace to reduce the contents of the "Vehicle" and "Contributing Factors" columns.

 ---